-This policy applies to behavior that takes place:

-- 1. in any school building or on any school premises before, during or after school hours; - 2. on any bus or other vehicle as part of any school activity; - 3. at any bus stop; - 4. during any school-sponsored activity or extracurricular activity; - 5. at any time or place when the individual is subject to the authority of school personnel; and - 6. at any time or place when the behavior has a direct and immediate effect on maintaining order and discipline in the schools.
+This policy applies to behavior that takes place: (1) in any school building or on any school premises before, during or after school hours; (2) on any bus or other vehicle as part of any school activity; (3) at any bus stop; (4) during any school-sponsored activity or extracurricular activity; (5) at any time or place when the individual is subject to the authority of school personnel; or (6) at any time or place when the behavior has a direct and immediate effect on maintaining order and discipline in the schools.

-C. DEFINITIONS
+B. DEFINITIONS